milonmaze/privacy-terms-observatory-beta/www.researchgate.net/unsolicited-ideas-policy.md

 www.researchgate.net
-Checking if the site connection is secure www.researchgate.net needs to review the security of your connection before proceeding.
+Checking if the site connection is secure
+This check is taking longer than expected.
+Check your Internet connection and refresh the page if the issue persists.
-Ray ID: 81cbc2886a329429
+Ray ID: 8325ecc978656452
 Performance & security by Cloudflare